 The Gift of Boundaries

-Healthy boundaries are one of the greatest gifts you can give yourself and your loved ones this holiday season.
-They protect your mental health, foster healthier relationships, and create space for meaningful moments of joy.
+Healthy boundaries are one of the greatest gifts you can give yourself this holiday season.
+They protect your energy, reduce conflict, and create space for what truly matters.
+As the season approaches, reflect on the boundaries that would help you feel more balanced, and give yourself permission to honour them.